Cold and Wet: The Hardest Hiking

 And the rest of the story…

-Cold and wet hiking can be difficult.
-It requires some extra clothing, perhaps some extra equipment and definitely the right mental attitude.
-But with the right mixture of gear, clothing and preparation you can actually enjoy these type of conditions at times.
+Cold, wet hiking isn’t easy.
+It takes some extra clothing, maybe a bit more gear, and definitely the right mindset.
+But with the right mix of preparation and flexibility, you can actually enjoy these conditions.
 Honest!

 Subscribe